-(b) that is not already available to AEMO, unless AEMO considers there is a need for multiple sources to validate data, having regard to the relative reliability of sources and historical data quality.
+- (a) that is relevant to ensure the quality of the matters required to be included in the ESOO; and - (b) that is not already available to AEMO, unless AEMO considers there is a need for multiple sources to validate data, having regard to the relative reliability of sources and historical data quality.

 AEMO will request information from those Registered Participants who are reasonably expected to hold that information, either because it relates directly to their business or because their functions or obligations are likely to require it.
-By way of example only, AEMO may request:
+By way of example only, and subject to subsequent changes to the NER, AEMO may request: